zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 1. File-upload form in a WordPress blog post view.
 2. Shortcode that adds a file-upload form to a blog post.
+3. How to install the plugin via the WordPress plugin directory.

 == Changelog ==

+= 0.3.2 =
+Minor code changes.
 = 0.3.1 =
 Minor bugfixes.